Today, you’ll learn how to reinvest stock gains.

-Stock gains can be used to buy additional shares.
-This is the most boring and most challenging way to reinvest profits.
+Stock gains can be a great resource to buy additional shares.
+However, this is the most boring and most challenging way to reinvest profits.

-It hits the psychology because of not withdrawing cash while working so hard.
+Reinvesting profits into more shares hits the emotions of the traders, instead of withdrawing cash, while working so hard.

 However, waiting for the account to double requires too much patience.

-Patience often runs out and the trader may not be able to reach that goal.
+Patience often runs out, and the trader may not reach the original goal.

-Reaching goals requires in trading a reliable trading system and self-motivation.
+Reaching a profit target usually requires a reliable trading system and self-motivation.

 Self-motivation means following the plan despite consecutive losses.